mcmonty2600/mcmonty2600.github.io/_posts/2016-11-29-x-wing-targeting-computer.md

 <div style="position:relative" markdown="1">
 ## Notes

-I didn't get too far before I realized there was going to be some trigonometry required.
-I always find myself wishing my trigonometry was more solid.
-I spent (way too much) time searching the Internet trying to find the right trig functions so I could calculate things like where to start drawing the vertical lines of the trench walls so they line up with the diagonal perspective lines.
-It took a lot of trial-and-error, and it works; but there might be better ways.
+I didn't get too far before I realized there was going to be some trigonometry required to deaw these lines.
+I spent much time trying to recal the right trig functions!
+It took a some trial-and-error, and it works; but likey there are better ways.

-I noticed in the movie that, as you'd expect, the walls of the trench move faster as they get "closer", i.e., towards the edge of the display.
-I wasn't sure the proper way to do this to create realistic perspective, but I tried accelerating the horizontal lines with `x += V*x;` where v is the "velocity factor" and this seemed good enough.

 This is implemented as an endless loop.
-In actuality, this trench comes to an end and at the end is the thermal exhaust port, visualized as a sort of target.
+Reay, this trench should come to an end and show the target that represents the thermal exhaust port.
 I didn't get around to that yet...

 <script src="https://gist.github.com/mcmonty2600/3b31674e8896ef24e9d31afaf796bbaf.js"></script>